nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Pros: Easy to implement.
     * Cons: The search is limited to matching names.
 If there are many items containing that keyword, the search may not be efficient.

-* **Alternative 2:** Find items in the current list that matches the keyword and an attribute e.g. tag.
+* **Alternative 2:** Find items in the current list that matches the keyword, and an attribute e.g. tag.
     * Pros: More efficiently retrieve the item needed.
     * Cons: Users need to remember the items' attributes.